AskTinNguyen/AtherAgent/docs/projectmanagement/ASKTINNGUYEN-To Do lists.md

-MEDIUM PRIORITY -> LEAVE TO OTHER ENGINEERS?
+MEDIUM PRIORITY ->  TO OTHER ENGINEERS?

 - [ ] Fix the "Research" page including Path Visualization
 - [ ] Add Drag URL to the Bookmarked Articles
 - [ ] Add a Create new Deep Research based on a Booked Article

-LOW PRIOIRTY -> LEAVE TO OTHER ENGINEERS
+LOW PRIOIRTY -> TO OTHER ENGINEERS
 - [ ] Add the cron job to send Research Updates to the User over MCP like Slack or Telegram
 - [ ] Fix API Statistics
 - [ ] Add the "Settings" page